2No2Name/hopperOptimizations/README.md

+This mod will no longer be updated.
+In Minecraft 1.17+ all hopper optimzations are in the optimization mod [Lithium](https://github.com/CaffeineMC/lithium-fabric).
+The optimizations are generally even better than before.

 # Hopper Optimizations Mod
 This Mod optimizes hoppers interacting with inventories and item entities.
 It implements optimizations _without changing any observable behavior_ (besides the better performance).